opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/Codestyle.md

     - Method should be marked as `@Nullable` if they can return null values
     - Method parameters should be marked as `@Nullable` if they can take null values.
 - On fields:
-    - Fields should often be marked as `@Nullable` if they are nullable.
-If the class only exposes the field through a simple getter method, using the annotation on field is optional, but on the getter method it is required.
+    - Fields should be marked as `@Nullable` if they are nullable.

 Use of `@Nonnull` annotation is not allowed.
 It should be assumed methods/parameters/fields are non-null if they are not marked as `@Nullable`.
 However, there are places where the